8i8/eight_queens/README.md

 #### Things to do ...

-Interesting observations on running these solutions; it seems pretty clear that the use of a graph data structure could improve on the efficiency of the bruit force method; The symmetry's of each solution, and more importantly each failed path, could be marked in such a way as to make solving the problem a little faster; I will come back to this as a work in progress as my coding
+Interesting observations on running these solutions; it seems pretty clear that the use of a further data structure could improve on the efficiency of the brute force method; The symmetry's of each solution, and more importantly each failed path, could be marked in such a way as to make solving the problem a little faster; I will come back to this as a work in progress as my coding